charlesneimog/pd4web/README.md

 # PdWebCompiler

-This repository is a `package` that aims to compile PureData Patches for WebBrowser using Web Audio technologies.
+This repository aims to compile PureData Patches for WebBrowser using Web Audio technologies.
 This is possible thanks to the Pull Request of [claudeha](https://github.com/claudeha/pure-data/tree/emscripten), who has also submitted a pull request for PureData.

 This repository configures a `.c` file and then compile it for web, allowing running complete PureData patches **with externals** for the web.